 Difference Between Prometheus vs Influxdb

-Prometheus is an open-source and strong community-driven software under Apache license which is used as a monitoring solution and alert toolkit.
-Developed in 2012 and became quite popular as many organizations have started adopting this tool citing various advantages.
-Influxdb is developed by InfluxData and its main purpose is to store mainly time series data in its database.
+Prometheus is an open-source and strong community-driven software under Apache license, which is used as a monitoring solution and alert toolkit.
+It developed in 2012 and became quite popular as many organizations have started adopting this tool citing various advantages.
+InfluxData develops Influxdb, and its main purpose is to store mainly time series data in its database.
 Influxdb is mainly used in monitoring applications and infrastructure and is also used in data analysis.
-It is written in Go and this is also quite popular among the organizations.
+It is written in Go, and this is also quite popular among organizations.
 So let us see in this article how these two monitoring solutions relate or differ from each other.

 Head to Head Comparison between Prometheus vs Influxdb (Infographics)